The problem

 ) - Close the screens and run gpupdate

-Now it is possible to connect to the server without providing the same password over and over again.
+Now, I can connect to the server without having to provide the same password over and over again.